 Money Market* Accounts

 A money market account is a type of savings account that allows you to write checks and accumulate and hold your money while earning interest on your funds.
 Money market accounts are insured by the FDIC to the maximum extent permitted by law.
-At Scottrade Bank, you can open a money market account with a low minimum deposit, and interest is accrued daily and paid monthly on balances of $100 or more.
 To view the interest earned on your account, hover on the Banking tab and click Bank Account List.

 Compare to Other Accounts